r9119/CDA2/readme.md

 # CDA2: Einfluss Ölpreis auf Treibhausgasausstoss
-**A dashboard to cover the influence the oil price has on greenhouse gas emissions.** (currently confined to specific countries in the EU, and currently only avaliable in german)
+**A dashboard to cover the influence the oil price has on greenhouse gas emissions.** (currently confined to a handful countries in the EU, and currently only avaliable in german)

 ### Project Requirements: